lix-project/lix/doc/manual/src/installation/multi-user.md

     - Input-addressed, so they are run in the sandbox with no network access, with the following exceptions:

       - The (poorly named, since it is not *just* about chroot) property `__noChroot` is set on the derivation and `sandbox` is set to `relaxed`.
       - On macOS, the derivation property `__darwinAllowLocalNetworking` allows network access to localhost from input-addressed derivations regardless of the `sandbox` setting value.
         This property exists with such semantics because macOS has no network namespace equivalent to isolate individual processes' localhost networking.
+      - On macOS, the derivation property `__sandboxProfile` accepts extra sandbox profile S-expressions, allowing derivations to bypass arbitrary parts of the sandbox without altogether disabling it.
+        This is only permitted when `sandbox` is set to `relaxed`.
     - Output-addressed, so they are run with network access but their result must match an expected hash.

   Trusted users may set any setting, including `sandbox = false`, so the sandbox state can be different at runtime from what is described in `nix.conf` for builds invoked with such settings.